Frequent Flyer points for travel

 Points needed really depends on how far you want to take it, the sky really is the limit and it just depends on how many points you can accumulate and depending on your work situation how much time you can spend away.

 We have recently semi-retired so we now have the time available and the key is to maintain the level of travel we have enjoyed over the years by maximising point value.
 There are many websites devoted to explaining how to get the best value from points and one in particular that I use is Australian Frequent Flyer.
-This site has a lot of members that are only too willing to help, and I have gained a wealth of knowledge via that site.
-Click Here to view their discussion pages.
+This site has many members that are only too willing to help, and I have gained a wealth of knowledge via that site.

 Maximising Frequent Flyer point value